-Researchers are interested in exploring issues of anti-racist equity in the Academy.
+Researchers are interested in exploring issues of critical race, anti-racism and indigenous feminisms.
 Over the past three decades a large body of feminist research has emerged documenting the persistence of discriminatory barriers in Canadian Universities faced by members of equity seeking groups including: women, members of racialized minorities, persons with disabilities, Aboriginal people.
 Intimately tied to such discriminatory practices are questions of curriculum.
 This research cluster encompasses two pan-University groups of faculty and students.

 First, a national, multidisciplinary team of scholars, is undertaking a national analysis of Canadian universities.
 The study will gather data required to make an accurate assessment of the representation and position of racialized minorities within Canadian universities, and will analyze these data to reveal patterns of discrimination and racism, with a particular focus on three questions: 1) How does the pattern of racism vary according to gender, sexuality, ability, age, and different kinds of racializations?
 2) Are there any differences between institutions?
 3) How do patterns of racialization affect the mission of universities to deliver equitable education and research and thus fulfill their public responsibility?